New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

 where $X^{\bar{n}}=e^{-\kappa\frac{2\pi}{a}}$ and $\emph{F}(\kappa)=(2\pi i)i\kappa\cdot\frac{C_{j}C^{\ast}_{j'}(e^{w_{j}(\tau-\tau_{0})}-e^{i\kappa(\tau_{0}-\tau)})(e^{w^{\ast}_{j'}(\tau''-\tau''_{0})}-e^{i\kappa(\tau''-\tau''_{0})})e^{-i\kappa(\tau_{0}-\tau''_{0})}} {(w_{j}+i\kappa)(w^{\ast}_{j'}-i\kappa)}$\,.

-Note that there are many poles on the imaginary axis of $\kappa$ complex plane, it is difficult to do contour integration in the form of Eq.$(\ref{Delta+-1})$.
-To avoid the difficulty of such contour integral, we can reshape Eq.$(\ref{Delta+-1})$ in the following way to avoid the poles
+Note that since there are many poles on the imaginary axis of the $\kappa$ complex plane, it is difficult to do a contour integration in the form of Eq.$(\ref{Delta+-1})$.
+To avoid the difficulty of such contour integral, we can reshape Eq. $(\ref{Delta+-1})$ in the following way to avoid the poles:

-By the trick above(we rewrite the integral region from $-\infty$ to $\infty$ and include the poles inside the contour in the first integral ) , the difficult contour integral from $0$ to $\infty$ is prevented.
+When we use the above trick (we rewrite the integral region from $-\infty$ to $\infty$ and include the poles inside the contour in the first integral ) , the difficult contour integral from $0$ to $\infty$ is prevented.